 Are sea nettle jellyfish endangered?

-No, in fact, the population of sea nettles is increasing.
+No, the population of sea nettles is increasing.
 Due to this, they have not even been evaluated for the IUCN list.